 (b) Consistent with the requirements of sections 121A.40 to 121A.56, a school district may provide an alternative education program for a student who is within the compulsory attendance age under section 120A.20, and who is involved in severe or repeated disciplinary action.
 Subd.
 2. People to be served.
-A center state-approved alternative program sha
+A center state-approved alternative program sha provide programs for secondary pupils and adults.
+A center may also provide program and services for elementary and secondary pupils who are not attending the eenter

-- Subd.
+Subd.
 2. People to be served.
 A center state-approved alternative program shall provide programs for secondary pupils and adults.
 A center may also provide programs and services for elementary and secondary pupils who are not attending the center state-approved alternative program to assist them in being successful in school.
 A center shall use research-based best practices for serving limited English proficient students and their parents.
 An individual education plan team may identify a center state-approved alternative program as an appropriate placement to the extent a center state-approved alternative program can provide the student with the appropriate special education services described in the student's plan.
-Pupils eligible to be served are those who qualify under the graduation incentives program in section 124D.68, subdivision 2, those enrolled under section 124D.02, subdivision 2, or those pupils who are eligible to receive special education services under sections 125A.03 to 125A.24, and 125A.65. - Subd.
+Pupils eligible to be served are those who qualify under the graduation incentives program in section 124D.68, subdivision 2, those enrolled under section 124D.02, subdivision 2, or those pupils who are eligible to receive special education services under sections 125A.03 to 125A.24, and 125A.65.

+Subd.
 3. Hours of instruction exemption.
 Notwithstanding any law to the contrary, the area learning center programs must be available throughout the entire year.
-A center may petition the state board under Minnesota Rules, part 3500.1000, for exemption from other rules. - Subd.
+A center may petition the state board under Minnesota Rules, part 3500.1000, for exemption from other rules.

+Subd.
 4. Granting a diploma.
 Upon successful completion of the area learning center program, a pupil is entitled to receive a high school diploma.
-The pupil may elect to receive a diploma from either the district of residence or the district in which the area learning center is located. - Sec.
-29. Minnesota Statutes 2008, section 123A.08, is amended to read:
+The pupil may elect to receive a diploma from either the district of residence or the district in which the area learning center is located.

+Sec.
+30. Minnesota Statutes 2008, section 123A.08, is amended to read:

-56.26 123A.08 CENTER STATE-APPROVED ALTERNATIVE PROGRAM56.27 FUNDING.
+123A.08 CENTER STATE-APPROVED ALTERNATIVE PROGRAM FUNDING.

-- Subdivision 1.
+Subdivision 1.
 Outside sources for resources and services.
-A center state-approved alternative program may accept: - (1) resources and services from postsecondary institutions serving eenter state-approved alternative program pupils; - 56.32 (2) resources from Job Training Partnership Workforce Investment Act programs, 56.33 including funding for jobs skills training for various groups and the percentage reserved 56.34 for education; - (3) resources from the Department of Human Services and county welfare funding;
+A center state-approved alternative program may accept:

+- (1) resources and services from postsecondary institutions serving center state-approved alternative program pupils; - 58.32 (2) resources from Job Training Partnership Workforce Investment Act programs, 58.33 including funding for jobs skills training for various groups and the percentage reserved 58.34 for education; - (3) resources from the Department of Human Services and county welfare funding;